 - Which assets are critical to running the business?

 - Are these assets owned or insured?

-- Which assets are leased and what is our responsibility if they are damaged?
+- What assets are leased and what is your responsibility if they are damaged?

 Fortify Your Locations

-- What is the address of every location under our company umbrella, including storage facilities and transportation lots?
+- What is the address of every location under your company umbrella including storage facilities and transportation lots?

-- What are the evacuation considerations for each facility? for example, entrances/exits; stairs, elevators and escalators; parking lots; and access to the closest hurricane evacuation route?
+- What is the evacuation plan for each facility?
+For example: entrances/exits; stairs, elevators and escalators; parking lots; and access to the closest hurricane evacuation route.

-- What are the biggest risks for each facility and how fortified are they to withstand the dangers?
+- What are the biggest risks for each facility and how fortified are they to withstand potential damage?

-- If the hurricane damages a facility, what types of materials are necessary to get the facility up and running again?
+- What types of materials are in place necessary to get a facility up and running again?